oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-27-15-product-tree-for-withdrawn-and-superseded.md

 #### Product Tree{#product-tree-for-withdrawn-and-superseded}

-It MUST be tested that the element `$.product_tree` does not exist.
+It SHALL be tested that the element `$.product_tree` does not exist.

 The relevant values for `$.document.category` are: